mclos/los/readme-en.md

 ```

 ##### Operation Instructions
-1. Run a single file, please use the format xxx/los.exe xxx/xx.los
+1. Run a single file, please use the format xxx/los.exe xxx/xx.los,Or a file with a suffix of los,Drag to los.exe.
 2. Run the file in losfat and you can double-click los.exe directly, it will be the losfat file as the directory

 ##### Compiling los.exe